Romeo Is Bleeding

 Romeo Is Bleeding is a 1993 neo-noir crime thriller film directed by Peter Medak, written and produced by Hilary Henkin, and starring Gary Oldman, Lena Olin, Annabella Sciorra, Juliette Lewis, and Roy Scheider.
-It follows a psychosexual cat-and-mouse game between a corrupt cop (Oldman), and a ruthless mob assassin (Olin) who begins to unravel his carefully constructed double life.
+It follows a psychosexual cat-and-mouse game between a corrupt cop (Oldman), and a ruthless mob assassin (Olin) who begin to fall in love.
 The film's title was taken from a song by Tom Waits.

-Released in the United States by Gramercy Pictures, the film was critically unsuccessful and a box office bomb (grossing $3.3 million from a $10 million budget), although its acting has garnered praise.
+Released in the United States by Gramercy Pictures, the film was critically unsuccessful and did not perform well at the box office (grossing $7 million from a $10 million budget), although its acting has garnered praise.

 Plot

-Jack Grimaldi is a homicide detective with the NYPD who seems to have everything; a beautiful wife named Natalie, and an adoring teenage mistress named Sheri.
-However, his lavish lifestyle is funded through extensive corruption, doing favors for Mafia boss Don Falcone in exchange for large cash bribes.
-His latest task is to reveal the location of Nick Gazarra, a mobster-turned-state's witness protected by federal agents.
+Jack Grimaldi is an NYPD homicide detective who seems to have everything: a lavish lifestyle; a beautiful wife, Natalie; and an adoring teenaged mistress, Sheri.
+However, Jack only affords his lifestyle because he's on the take, doing favors for Mafia boss Don Falcone in exchange for large cash bribes.
+Jack's latest task is to reveal the location of Nick Gazarra, a mobster-turned-state's witness protected by federal agents.
 Gazarra and his protection detail are subsequently killed by a mob hitwoman, Mona Demarkov.
-Grimaldi is disaffected by this outcome, being uncomfortable with his complicity in the deaths of other law enforcement personnel.
+Jack is disaffected by this outcome, being uncomfortable with his complicity in the deaths of other law enforcement personnel.

-Mona is arrested and Falcone gives Jack a new assignment, to kill Mona, whom he fears could not only testify against him, but be planning to take over his entire operation.
-Still reluctant about his double life, Jack is assigned as Mona's minder as she is transported to a safe house to await pick-up by federal agents.
-Upon arrival, Mona quickly seduces and tries to kill him, but their impromptu tryst is interrupted by the arrival of the agents and Jack leaves her to be detained.
+Mona is arrested and Falcone assigns Jack to kill her, as he fears that she could not only testify against him but take over his entire operation.
+Still ambivalent about his double life, Jack is assigned as Mona's minder and transports her to a safe house to await pick-up by federal agents.
+Upon arrival, Mona quickly seduces and tries to kill Jack, but they are interrupted by the agents.
+Jack leaves Mona in their custody.

 Falcone, disappointed in Jack's ineptitude, orders one of his toes amputated.
-Realizing he has endangered both his wife and mistress, Jack instructs Natalie to leave the city immediately, giving her all the payoff money he has saved as well as instructions of where to meet him out West when the time is right.
-Jack ends his affair with Sheri and puts her on a train out of the city.
-Jack tries to hunt Mona Demarkov but is attracted to her sexually and no match for her professionally.
-Mona offers to pay Jack to help her fake her own death.
+Realizing he has endangered both his wife and mistress, Jack instructs Natalie to leave the city immediately, giving her all of the payoff money he has saved as well as instructions for where to meet him out West when the time is right.
+Jack also ends his affair with Sheri and puts her on a train out of town.
+He tracks down Mona, who offers to pay Jack to help her fake her own death.